andrewt3000/MachineLearning/neuralNets.md

 - The term **loss function** measures how wrong the model is on a single example. **Error function** is generally a synonym (e.g. "sum of squared errors").
 - The terms **objective function**, or **cost function** refer to the average (or sum) of the loss over the entire dataset or mini-batch, and may also include a regularization term.
+- Loss functions are distinct from **metrics** such as accuracy or error rate.

 #### Cross entropy